 Industry & Service Expertise

 A senior manager in our tax services department, Jessica brings more than 15 years of experience.
-She focuses on income tax, estate and succession planning needs of business owners, high-net worth individuals and their families, and works closely with clients to understand their primary objectives and develop tax planning and savings strategies that accomplish and maximize these goals.
+She focuses on income tax, estate and succession planning needs of business owners, high-net-worth individuals and their families, and works closely with clients to understand their primary objectives and develop tax planning and savings strategies that accomplish and maximize these goals.

 Within the firm’s core tax practice, Jessica specializes in areas of trusts and estates, individuals and nonprofit.
-Part of her primary responsibilities include working closely with staff in ensuring that they are learning and receiving the opportunities necessary to succeed.
+Part of her primary responsibilities includes working closely with staff in ensuring that they are learning and receiving the opportunities necessary to succeed.

 Jessica joined BMF in 2010 after working for a large financial institution in Cleveland in the area of Fiduciary Tax Services.